astr0pet/DiscordBoostBot/README.md

-# DiscordBoostBot
-A Discord Boost bot built with Go
+# Discord Boost built with Go

+idk if still work found it on my old folder use your brain

+- support with capsolver
+- instant boost no delay